zhw2590582/ArtPlayer/packages/artplayer-vitepress/docs/plugin/iframe.md

     art.seek = 5;
 });

-// Get the value from the iframe
+// Get the value from the iframe.html
 (async function () {
     // Use the return keyword
     var currentTime = await iframe.commit(() => {